+addominal cramps, outarrited and insomina, and promounced weakness and depression.
 "Drug-seeking" behavior is very common in addicts and drug abusers.
 Drug-seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing or referral, repeated "loss" of prescriptions, tampering with prescriptions and reluctance to provide prior medical records or contact information for other treating physician(s).
 "Doctor Shopping" to obtain additional prescriptions is common among drug abusers and people suffering from untreated addiction.

 Abuse and addiction are separate and distinct from physical dependence and tolerance.
 Physicians should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
 In addition, abuse of opioids can occur in the absence of true addiction and is characterized by misuse for non-medical purposes, often in combination with other psychoactive substances.
 Oxycodone, like other opioids, has been diverted for non-medical use.
-Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests is strongly advised should not be discontinued abruptly when it is thought that the patient has become physically dependent on oxycodone Interactions with Alcohol and Drugs of Abuse nervous system depression.
+Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests is strongly advised.

+Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.
+Like other opioid medications, oxycodone and acetaminophen tablets are subject to the Federal Controlled Substances Act.
+After chronic use, oxycodone and acetaminophen tablets should not be discontinued abruptly when it is thought that the patient has become physically dependent on oxycodone.

+Interactions with Alcohol and Drugs of Abuse Oxycodone may be expected to have additive effects when used in conjunction with alcohol, other opioids, or illicit drugs that cause central nervous system depression.
 OVERDOSAGE

-Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.
-Like other opioid medications, ENDOCET tablets are subject to the Federal Controlled Substances Act.
-After chronic use, ENDOCET tablets

-Oxycodone may be expected to have additive effects when used in conjunction with alcohol, other opioids, or illicit drugs that cause central

-Following an acute overdosage, toxicity may result from the oxycodone or the acetaminophen.
+. ute overdosage, toxicity may result from the oxycodone or the acetaminophen.

-Signs and Symptoms

-Toxicity from oxycodone poisoning includes the opioid triad of: pinpoint pupils, depression of respiration, and loss of consciousness.
-Serious overdosage with oxycodone is characterized by respiratory depression (a decrease in respiratory rate and/or tidal volume, Cheyne-Stokes respiration, cyanosis), extreme somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, and sometimes bradycardia and hypotension.
+Following an acute overdosage, toxicity may result from the oxycoune or the acctaminophene.
+Signs and Symptoms Toxicity from oxycodone poisoning includes the opioid triad of: pinpoint pupils, depression of respiration, and loss of consciousness.
+Serious overdosage with oxycodone is characterized by respiratory depression (a decrease in respiratory rate and/or tidal volume.
+Cheyne-Stokes respiratory, ocyanosis), extreme somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, and sometimes bradycardia and hypotension.
 In severe overdosage, apnea, circulatory collapse, cardiac arrest, and death may occur.
 In acetaminophen overdosage: dose-dependent potentially fatal hepatic necrosis is the most serious adverse effect.
-Renal tubular necrosis. hypoglycemic coma, and coagulation defects may also occur.
+Renal tubular necrosis, hypoglycemic coma and coagulation defects may also occur.
+Parky symnoms following a notentially hepatlotic overdose may include: nausea, vomiting,

-Early symptoms following a potentially hepatotoxic overdose may include: nausea, vomiting, diaphoresis and general malaise.
-Clinical and laboratory evidence of hepatic toxicity may not be apparent until 48 to 72 hours post-indestion.
+Early symptoms following a potentially hepatoxica overdose may include: nuesea, w diaphoresis and general malaise.
+Clinical and laboratory evidence of hepatic toxicity may apparent until 48 to 72 hours post-ingestion.
+Treatme

-Treatment

-A single or multiple drug overdose with oxycodone and acetaminophen is a potentially lethal polydrug overdose, and consultation with a regional poison control center is recommended.
+Treatment A single or multiple drug overdose with oxycodone and acetaminophen is a potentially lethal polydrug overdose, and consultation with a regional poison control center is recommended.
 Immediate treatment includes support of cardiorespiratory function and measures to reduce drug absorption.
 Oxygen, intravenous fluids, vasopressors, and other supportive measures should be employed as indicated.
 Assisted or controlled ventilation should also be considered.
-Oxvcodone
+Oxycodone